Fuco1/smartparens/README.md

 Each function where it makes sense comes with forward and backward version, where the backward version does the same thing but in reverse direction.

+These functions work as would be expected by most users, however, if you are unsure check the built-in description with `C-h f name-of-function`, where the behaviour and accepted arguments are explained in detail.

+#### Arguments and return values

-All of the provided functions can accept a prefix argument in which case they do the thing that many times or operate on arg-th expression.
+Most of the provided functions can accept a numeric prefix argument in which case they do the thing that many times or operate on arg-th expression.
 The "not backward" versions also accept negative argument, in which case they behave just as the "backward" versions (in fact, backward versions just call normal ones with negative arguments).

-These functions work as would be expected by most users, however, if you are unsure check the built-in description with `C-h f name-of-function`.
+Some functions accept raw prefix argument `C-u`.
+This act as "infinity" argument, in a sense that they repeat the thing as much as possible (but within reason).
+This may mean "until the end of the enclosing list" (instead of "up until end of file") for `sp-kill-sexp` or "move down to the deepst expression" for `sp-down-sexp`.

+Some functions accept raw prefix argument `C-u C-u`.
+This makes the function operate on the enclosing list.
+Therefore `C-u C-u sp-kill-sexp` will kill the list enclosing point (same as doing `sp-up-list sp-backward-kill-sexp`).

 When it makes sense, the function return the expression on which it operated most recently as a return value with format of `sp-get-sexp`, that is 4-tuple `(beg-of-expr end-of-expr opening-pair closing-pair)`.
 For example `(sp-next-sexp 2)` would return the information about 2nd next expression.
 This, in combination with `(save-excursion)` macro can be used to quickly query for information about sexps in your own functions.